emscripten-core/emscripten/site/source/docs/optimizing/Module-Splitting.rst

 development and may change and gain new features frequently.
 This page will be kept up-to-date with the latest changes.*

+Large codebases often contain a lot of code that is very rarely used in practice or is never used early in the application's life cycle.
+Loading that unused code can noticeably delay application startup, so it would be good to defer loading that code until after the application has already started.
+One excellent solution for this is to use dynamic linking, but that requires refactoring an application into shared libraries and also comes with some performance overhead, so it is not always feasible.
+Module splitting is another approach where a module is split into separate pieces, the primary and secondary modules, after it is built normally.
+The primary module is loaded first and contains the code necessary to start the application, while the secondary module contains code that will be needed later or not at all.
+The secondary module will automatically be loaded on demand.

-wasm-split is a Binaryen tool that splits a Wasm module into a primary and a secondary module.
-The primary module has all the same imports and exports as the original module and is meant to be a drop-in replacement for it.
+wasm-split is a Binaryen tool that performs module splitting.
+After running wasm-split, the primary module has all the same imports and exports as the original module and is meant to be a drop-in replacement for it.
 However, it also imports a placeholder function for each secondary function that was split out into the secondary module.
 Before the secondary module is loaded, calls of